 You can see that we have appended a “Wiley” string to the “Maeve” string.

-The + and += operators are fast on modern JavaScript engines; that’s why we used them to append the string.
+The + and += operators are fast in modern JavaScript engines, so we used them to append the string.

 let fn = "Krunal"